sapotools/sapo/README.md

 # Sapo

-## Description

-Sapo is a C++ tool for the formal analysis of discrete-time polynomial dynamical systems.
+Sapo is a tool for the formal analysis of discrete-time polynomial dynamical systems.

 The problems treated by Sapo are: